SoftwareAG/sagdevops-templates/templates/sag-msc-server-103-and-lower/README.md

   is.msc.license.key=MSC_LIC \
   --sync-job --wait 360
 ```
-## Creating a new stack with using Web UI
+## Creating a new stack using the web user interface

 For information about using stacks and layers, see [Creating a stack using Command Central Web UI](https://github.com/SoftwareAG/sagdevops-templates/wiki/Using-default-templates#creating-a-new-stack-using-web-ui).